 The guest statute provides that the driver of a vehicle only owes a guest the duty to not willfully or wantonly injure the guest.
 However, the guest statute is in derogation of the common law, and as such, it should be strictly construed.

+The relationship between the host and the guest is consensual in nature.
 Therefore, protests by a guest to the driver about the driver’s operation of the vehicles may vitiate that consent and change his status to that of a passenger.
-Whether children under 14 years of age subject to the guest statute is to be determined by the jury based upon the individual child’s capacity to consent.
+Whether children under 14 years of age are subject to the guest statute is to be decided by the jury based upon the individual child’s capacity to consent.

 Where a person is a guest and seeks damages from the driver’s underinsured motorist insurance carrier after a single-vehicle accident, the guest statute controls the ability of the guest to recover against the insurer.

-Buckle up, wash your hands, and as always, your referrals are appreciated!
+Buckle up, drive safely and as always, your referrals are appreciated!